 IHECP provides students with the opportunity to attend classes, interact with faculty and explore all that college life offers, while developing their social skills, learning independence, expanding their career options and earning potential.

-NEO allows us to really structure our lessons so that our students are familiar with what we start off with, what comes next, what’s expected of them, and when they’re done.
+CYPHER allows us to really structure our lessons so that our students are familiar with what we start off with, what comes next, what’s expected of them, and when they’re done.
 Through this structure, we’re able to teach these students information that they typically wouldn’t be able to access outside of high school or even in high school.

 Our students are able to self-monitor, not only do they know where they are, they know how they're doing.
 They get immediate feedback from their quizzes, they're able to learn because the quizzes show them what they got right and what they got wrong.
 They're able to go back and redo the quiz, which I believe is a deeper learning system for them.
 They're able to immediately correct their mistakes and learn from them.

 We're able to watch our students move through the lessons and if they're not able to pass a lesson at the mastery level that we require, the students are able to go back through and retake quizzes.
 They're also able to take a look at a progress bar, see where they are in the class and where they are throughout the whole semester.

 Kyle, Student IHECP: What I like about CYPHER is that we can go back over our notes and learn about what we got wrong on the quizzes, what we don't know, and what we need to know for our midterm.
 After you're done doing the quiz, before you push finish, you're able to go back over it and answer with a different answer before you push finish.
 That shows you a result, shows you which ones you got wrong and the correct answer.
 All of that really helps me out a lot.